emmawalshdev/kaytea_art/README.md

 * Descriptive product pages
   - The template will include the following information:
     - Images
-    - canvas size
+    - Canvas size
-    - media
-    - Stock level
+    - Media
-  - A section for customer reviews will be included at the bottom of each page.
+    - In stock or out of stock statement.
+I will not be adding the stock level.
+As the product is fine art, it is not produced in large volumes (sometimes it is a once off piece)

 * An about page
   - This will be focused on introducing the artist and their work.
-  - As the focus will be on promoting the online shop, both this and a 'contact us' block will be incoporated into this page.
+  - As the focus will be on promoting contact, a 'contact me' block will be incoporated into this page.

 * A gallery
-  - The business owner will be able to uplaod new content, edit and/or delete existing content.
+  - The business owner will be able to upload new content, edit and/or delete existing content.
-  - A hover effect will be present on each image revealing the tite, canvas size and media used.
+  - A pop up effect will be present on each image revealing the tite, canvas size and media used.

-Time permitting - full task description
-* A Pet commision service that generates a quote which the user can review
+* A Pet commision contact service that generates a quote which the user can review and submit
   - The user can upload an image and must then select the desired canvas size, media and confirm the number of pets in the picture.
 Based on the selection, a custom quote is generated.
   - The quote would be calculated based on the number of pets (max 3 pets) in an image and the canvas size.
-  - The request can then be accepted by the user.
+  - The request can then be sent by the user.
 If submitted, it will be sent to the shop owner for review.
   - The shop owner retains the right to accept or decline the quote.
 (The request may be declined due to poor image quality).
+  - No payment is immediately taken.
+The business owner has stressed that chatting to the client is important in the pet commission service, so for now, we will not be allowing payment to take place over the webiste.
+The focus will be on providing an reliable quote and initializing a conversation.

 #### Out of scope

 The following features have not been included in the first rollout of this project.
 At this time, the focus will be on launching the webshop with the most fundamental features covered.

+* Product reviews - I would like to properly develop this will an average star rating for each product.
+* Online payment for commissions
+* Optimised layouts for the checkout process and gallery - these will not be very sophisticated in this release.
 * Discount code and voucher capabilities
 * Video demos for products
 * Abandoned cart recovery